 When you partner with a brand, you tell their audience (and your own) that you’re a trusted voice in that space.
 Plus, you can add every successful brand partnership to your pitch deck and use those wins to generate even more deals.

 Generate content for your account

 You can (and should!) promote the takeover on your Instagram, too.
-And if you’re taking over a brand’s account for a behind-the-scenes look at a campaign or product, you have the opportunity to share exclusive Stories and posts with your followers.
+If you’re taking over a brand’s account, you’ll likely have exclusive Stories and posts you can share with your followers.

 View this post on Instagram

-How to run an Instagram takeover in 7 steps
+How to do an Instagram takeover in 7 steps

-What do you want to accomplish with your takeover?
-Getting clear on your purpose will guide the rest of your strategy, from who should host the takeover to the metrics you’ll use to measure success.
+Start by asking yourself the big-picture questions.
+What are you hoping to accomplish with this Instagram takeover?
+Having a clear purpose will help you plan out every step of your strategy, from who will host to the measurable metrics for success.